 Reduce anxiety

-Rose incense creates a floral, sweet scent that promotes a sensual atmosphere, with stimulating love, sex and desire among the most powerful of its abilities.
-It is also another money drawing incense.
+Rose incense creates a floral, sweet scent that promotes a sensual atmosphere, stimulating love, sex, and desire among other things.
+It is also another money-drawing incense.

 Pain relief